RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 ### `14` - `ChangeState`

-Call the assigned items once the condition is satisifed.
+Call the assigned items, which may be:

-Items to be called could be:

 - Action condition if given in the ID - A field